 Set in an alternate feudal Japan where mechas and giant airships are a common thing for humans to see.
 With in this time period is a small village that gets raided by bandits during every harvest season.
 The villagers can't take it anymore, so they decided to send out some volunteers to the city to recruit some samurai to help defend their land.
 In exchange for defense, the samurai that get hired for the job will receive rice for free of charge.
 Since the village is too poor to offer any money, the only samurai who would accept their proposal would be the kind who are down on their luck.
 Will the villagers find any samurai who would help free them from being robbed by bandits?
 Written by

-First of all, this is definitely a high quality anime series that does have the blessings of the Kurosawa family.
+First of all, this high quality anime series comes from the Kurosawa company so it has the blessings of the Kurosawa family for whatever that's worth.

 The creators of this series do experiment at some points with mixed results.
+One early episode seems to have been done entirely by an artist from the "Fooly Coolly" series.
+The expressionistic loose art style works and doesn't work at the same time.
 There are some other anime concessions (beautiful girls, mega destruction) but overall it doesn't hurt the series.

-Some notes on the US DVD release: The video quality is excellent and so is the sound and translation .
+Some notes on the US DVD release: The video quality is excellent but the sound and translation are a mixed bag.
 The dubbed track is different compared to the subtitle track.
-A lot of dialog is slightly different or changes the original intent of the Japanese writers.
+A lot of dialog is dumbed down or changes the original intent of the Japanese writers.
 I recommend avoiding the English track for this reason although the voice actors are very well cast and do an excellent job.
 The sound mix is sloppy at times.
-With some episodes, the Japanese track has the sound effects turned way down but the English track has the music and sound effects overpowering the vocal track.
+With episodes 5 - 8, the Japanese track has the sound effects turned way down, giant crashes sound like small drops, but the English track has the music and sound effects overpowering the vocal track.

 Was this review helpful to you?